pratham-154/Estatery/Diary/day65.md

-### 2024-10-11: Task 65 - Analyzing Traffic and User Behavior
+### 2025-04-14: Task 65 - Implementing User-Specific Dashboards

-On Day 65, I focused on analyzing traffic and user behavior on the website.
-Using the analytics tools integrated during the previous tasks, I began gathering data on user engagement, including page views, bounce rates, and conversion rates.
-This data provided valuable insights into how users were interacting with the site and where they were encountering issues.

-I also tracked the effectiveness of our marketing campaigns by analyzing which traffic sources were driving the most users to the site.
-I used this data to identify areas for improvement, such as optimizing specific landing pages or adjusting the content to better suit user needs.
-By the end of the day, we had a clearer picture of how users were engaging with the platform and what improvements could be made.
+* Developed and integrated personalized user dashboards that display relevant data such as the user’s properties, saved searches, and transaction history.

+* Created dynamic views based on the user's role (e.g., property owner, admin).

+* Ensured the dashboard displays only data associated with the logged-in user, utilizing secure routes to prevent unauthorized access.

+* Implemented real-time updates to the dashboard as the user adds or updates properties.